SidheshwarSarangal/nextjs-assignment/README.md

 - **Pizzas Page:**
   - Static grid layout displaying pizzas with name, price, and “Add to Cart” button.
-  - Images served from `/public/pizzas/`.
+  - Images served from `/public`.
+  - There is a screen slide effect which pushes the screen below to down on clicking expand.

 - **Drinks Page:**
   - Similar grid layout with accordion-style categories (Special, Cold Drinks).
   - Right side features rotating promo carousel with animations.
+  - There is a screen slide effect which pushes the screen below to down on clicking expand.
+  - In the code, the variables are taken similar to the pizza menu page.

 - **Cart Page:**
   - Shows selected cart items on the left.
+  - On the right side is the bill.
   - Summary and total calculation on the right.
-  - “Remove” button for each item.
+  - There are items in the table.
+  - You can sort them in order of dates
+  - Yau can apply filters of received/baked/dispatched.

 - **Profile Page:**
-  - Displays user information (avatar, email).
+  - Displays user information (name, address and phone number).
-  - Shows past orders (static or dynamic).
-  - Shows login prompt if user is not authenticated.
+  - Contains Logout for clearing the authentication and logging out.

 - **Sign In / Sign Up Pages:**
   - UI forms for email and password input.
-  - Google Sign-In button included (initially UI only).
+  - Google Sign-In button included (It works actually).
+  - Noramal signin/signup (It is just dummy)
   - Styled with Tailwind CSS for a clean and user-friendly interface.

 ---